 The buying power of the federal Pell Grant, the largest grant program in the U.S. and in Texas, has declined over the last three decades.
-Designed to be the foundation of need-based grant aid, only undergraduates with significant financial need receive the Pell grant; however, in Award Year (AY) 2018-2019, the average Pell grant in Texas covered only 19 percent of the average cost of attendance (COA; tuition, fees, room, board, and other basic expenses) for eligible undergraduates at public four-year universities in Texas, and the same percentage of the average COA at public two-year colleges in Texas.
+Designed to be the foundation of need-based grant aid, only undergraduates with significant financial need receive the Pell grant.
+However, in Award Year (AY) 2018-2019, the average Pell grant in Texas covered only 19 percent of the average cost of attendance (COA) - i.e. tuition, fees, room, board, and other basic expenses -- for eligible undergraduates at public four-year universities and public two-year colleges in Texas.
 While the average Pell grant tends to increase from one year to the next, these increases generally fail to keep pace with increases in the cost of college.